 Beaches?
 Tick.
 Nightlife?
 Tick.
 Proximity to some of the world’s most exciting theme parks?
 Double tick.

-Whether you’re searching for a trip full of thrills, relaxation, food, or fun, Tampa has got you covered.
+Whether you’re searching for a trip full of thrills, relaxation, food or fun, here’s the best selection of fun things to do in Tampa to have you covered.

 1 – Meet the penguins at Florida Aquarium